 Most hotels are in the downtown core, so head there, drop off your luggage and go for a short walk!

-Toronto Time: Chinatown and Kensington Market
+2 Days in Toronto – Chinatown and Kensington Market

 Toronto is a city of immigrants.
 And when immigrants move to Toronto, they usually don’t bring much with them.
 What they do have, however, are memories.
 And in those memories, there are recipes and tastes.
 That’s the reason why Toronto is such a great place for food: on the same street corner, you can find East-Asian, South-Asian, Latin-American and “Canadian” (whatever that means) cuisines.
 Chinatown and Kensington Market represent the best example of what I mean.